On every game show, the host always seems to ask the contestant this question: ‘If you win, what are you going to do with the money?’

-Learning manual modes is essential to taking full creative control over your images, but you certainly shouldn’t stop there.
+Learning manual mode is essential to taking full creative control over your images, but you certainly shouldn’t stop there.

 From lighting to post-processing, photography is a continuous learning process.
 I’ve been taking pictures for nearly a decade, and I still learn new tricks and tweaks almost every time I take my camera out of the bag.

-Where you go from manual modes is up to you—just do yourself a favor and never stop learning new ways to improve your photography.
+Where you go from manual mode is up to you—just do yourself a favor and never stop learning new ways to improve your photography.